-Try to minimize contact with your spouse, via text/phone and in person.
+Try to minimize contact with your partner, via text, phone and in person.
 Ongoing communication incites increased tension, and provides opportunities for more abuse to occur.
-Don’t engage…. short, factual communication with no emotion is best.
-Minimal contact regarding logistics should be the only reason for communication during this tenuous time.
+Refuse to engage… short, factual communication with no emotion is best– you are not responsible for their happiness.